suneepathangay/Movie-Search-Engine/README.md

-# Search-Engine
-Search Engine built from scratch
+Search Engine

+Previously attempting to make a general search engine.
+Now focusing on search engine for a popular movei streaming website.

+So far crawler has been created to get all the links along with the titles of the movies

-Currently working on webcrawler to get the link and then add the keywords for the data.
+Currently working on setting up a vecotr Milvus database to store the titles and links.

-Then will work on indexing and storing all the links

-Then will work on a ranking algorithm
+Plans for Later:

+Create a friedly UI for users to intract with.